WarZone2 – VulnHub WriteUp

 nmap -p- 192.168.21.4 –system-dns

-Okay, so the first thing we noticed in the NMAP scan results was that the File Transfer Protocol (FTP), service running on Port 21, and WASTE (not sure what that is.) both look very interesting but FTP looks more interesting right now because it allows “Anonymous” user to login without password requirements.
+Okay, so the first thing we noticed in the NMAP scan results was that the File Transfer Protocol (FTP), service running on Port 21, and WASTE (not sure what that is.) all look very interesting, but FTP looks more interesting right now because it allows “Anonymous” user to login without password requirements.

 This means that username is “Anonymous” and password could be BLANK or just “Anonymous” as well.
 Either way, we are logging into FTP with the Anonymous user account.